scottfrazer/mdtoc/README.md

 $ mdtoc your_markdown.md
 ```

-This will overwrite the target file `your_markdown.md` in-place with the table of contents replacing the delimiters marked above.
+This will overwrite the target file `your_markdown.md` in-place with the table of contents replacing the text _in between_ the delimiters marked above.
+(The delimiters themselves are invisible comments when rendered.)

 ## Technical Details